rndinfosecguy/Scavenger/README.md

 - API mode
 - Scraping mode (using TOR)

 I highly recommend to use the API mode.
-It is the intended method of scraping pastes from Pastebin.com and it just fair to do so I think.
+It is the intended method of scraping pastes from Pastebin.com and it is just fair to do so.
 The only thing you need is a Pastebin.com PRO account and whitelist your public IP on their site.

 To start the bot in API mode just run the program in the following way: